 How to Avoid Adverse Effects or an Allergic Reaction

 - Do not use lemon, lime, orange, or any citrus oils on your skin before going out into the sun.
 The UV rays create a unique chemical reaction and painful skin condition called phytophotodermatitis.
-Symptoms include blistering, burned, red, or otherwise inflamed skin.
+Symptoms include blistering, burns, redness, or otherwise inflamed skin.

-Don’t ingest any essential oils.
-The “Certified Pure Therepeutic Grade” label doesn’t mean much – it essentially just indicates the company paid a liability fee.
+- Don’t ingest any essential oils.
+The “Certified Pure Therapeutic Grade” label doesn’t mean much – it essentially just indicates the company paid a liability fee.

 Essential oils are very safe when you respect their power and use them properly.
 The trick is to do a little research and understand the full range of effects.